-Free bets can sometimes sound too good to be true and if your mum taught you “there’s no such thing as a free lunch” or “if something looks too good to be true then it probably is…” then she was wrong on this occasion!
+Free bets can sometimes sound too good to be true and if your mum taught you “there’s no such thing as a free lunch” or “if something looks to good to be true then it probably is…” then she may well have been wrong on this occasion!

-Free bets can be a great way to improve your chances of winning and take some money off the bookmakers.
+Free bets can be a great way to boost your bankroll at the bookies.
 Which begs the question, why do the bookmakers offer them?
 Well, like a supermarket that has loss-leaders (products they actually make a loss on) or a restaurant that has an incredibly cheap deal, free bets are designed to attract customers in an increasingly competitive marketplace.

 The hope is that the free bet will get you in the door and the quality of the product – in this case the design of the site, the range of markets, the odds and the ongoing promotions – will keep you betting with them.
 Whether you do or not is totally up to you but enough people are evidently happy to continue betting with the various bookmakers to fund these free bets so long may they continue!

 Whilst the welcome bonus at each bookie will vary, you’ll find that most introductory free bet offers will fit into one of the following categories: